For the beauty of the earth (Rutter): Recordings and performances

 For the beauty of the earth was first recorded in 1983, with the composer conducting the Cambridge Singers and the City of London Sinfonia in a collection Be Thou My Vision: Sacred Music by John Rutter.
-It was featured in several other collections of music by Rutter, including in 2012 the John Rutter Christmas Album, and chosen to begin the second part, of other music.
+It was featured in several other collections of music by Rutter, including the 2012 John Rutter Christmas Album, and chosen to begin the second part, of other music.

 The anthem was recorded in 1996 by the boys' choir of St Paul's Cathedral in London and City of London Sinfonia, conducted by John Scott for a collection of sacred choral music entitled How can I keep from singing?.
 In 1991, Donald Pearson conducted in Denver by the choirs of St. John's Episcopal Cathedral, accompanied by organist Eric Plutz and Tom Blomster (glockenspiel).
 The Australian Gondwana Voices included the song in their 2003 album New Light New Hope of music by mostly living composers, with pianist Sally Whitwell and conducted by Mark O'Leary.
 The anthem was included in a 2008 recording of 20th century music for children, performed by the New London Children's Choir with pianist Alexander Wells, conducted by Ronald Corp.